netdata/netdata/collectors/python.d.plugin/isc_dhcpd/README.md

-# ISC DHCPD monitoring with Netdata
+# ISC DHCP monitoring with Netdata

 Monitors the leases database to show all active leases for given pools.